BlueBenjaminBen/VR-AI-LearningASL/README.md

 This project aims to leverage VR and AI to create an immersive environment that fosters natural dialogue and interaction with an AI avatar.
 The goal is to increase the retention rate of learning the ASL alphabet.
 This has project has been built on Andriod and has only been used and tested using the Quest 1.
 It would most likley work with the Quest 2.

-Special thanks to Gavin Caulfield for providing the room and avatar AI functionality.
+Special thanks to Gavin Caulfield for providing the Conference Room and avatar AI functionality.

 # Installation